 (5) For purposes of paragraph (B)(3), candidates are considered to be a candidate for the same judicial office if they are competing for a single judgeship or for one of several judgeships on the same court to be filled as a result of the election.
+Additionally, the phrase “candidates for any other elective judicial office appearing on the same ballot” means candidates who appear together on the paper ballot or, in the case of electronic voting terminals, appear together on the electronic ballot.
 In endorsing or opposing another candidate for a position on the same court, a judicial candidate must abide by the same rules governing campaign conduct and speech as apply to the candidate’s own campaign.

 Statements and Comments Made During a Campaign for Judicial Office

 (6) Judicial candidates must be scrupulously fair and accurate in all statements made by them and by their campaign committees.
 Paragraph (C)(3) obligates candidates and their committees to refrain from making statements that are false or misleading, or that omit facts necessary to make the communication considered as a whole not materially misleading.